How to store your doors (and/or) frames prior to installation

 The door will also ‘sweat’ and you will notice condensation inside the packaging.
 This is adversely affecting the moisture content which has been included with the door during manufacture.
 You will find that the door will bow and maybe laminate and crack if sweating occurs.

 Exposure to direct sunlight can also cause problems mentioned in the above ‘Avoid placing next to any kind of heat source’ point.

-Do not store in a damp garage or hut, or any other area susceptible to damp or humid conditions.
+Do not store outside, or in a damp garage or hut, or any other area susceptible to damp or humid conditions.

 Do not store in a new building or extension, or near any other building work